kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-out-of-cluster.md

 In order to make the custom Kubecost AWS tags appear on the CURs, and therefore in Kubecost, individual cost allocation tags must be enabled.
 Details on which tags to enable can be found in Step 2.

-Instructions for enabling user-defined cost allocation tags [here](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/activating-tags.html)
+For instructions on enabling user-defined cost allocation tags, consult AWS' [Activating user-defined cost allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/activating-tags.html)

 ### Viewing account-level tags